Tuesday to Thursday 9.45am– 6pm

 Charlemont House was designed by William Chambers in 1763 for James Caulfeild The first Earl of Charlemont and was refurbished as a public art gallery in 1933.

 On entering the gallery please go to the reception desk where an attendant will assist you with all relevant information regarding the permanent collection and temporary exhibitions as well as workshops, tours and events.
 Next to reception is the stained glass room, which contains the remarkable and ever popular Harry Clarke piece The Eve of St. Agnes as well as work from other 20th century stained glass artists.
-Next to this is the entrance to the Sculpture Hall and galleries 1-9, which are currently being refurbished.
+Next to this is the entrance to the Sculpture Hall and galleries 1-9.

 At the far end of these galleries is Francis Bacon’s Studio and gallery.
 The studio and archive presented by John Edwards was relocated to The Hugh Lane in 1998 and opened to the public in 2001.
 Proceed from the studio through gallery 9 to the new wing, a two story extension which opened in 2006.